wjinshui/Dataset/README.md

 # Dataset
-Db.sqlite is an SQLite database, which contains all the data we collected in the experiment.
+Db.sqlite is an SQLite database file, which contains all the data we collected in the experiment.

 ## Tables related to SQL statements submitted by students